-Today you have 11 one-minute videos to watch, and you’ll meet unwrapping, optional chaining, typecasting, and more.
-Once you’ve watched each video and completed any optional extra reading you wanted, there’s a short test to help make sure you’ve understood what was taught.
+Today you have six tutorials to work through, and you’ll meet classes, inheritance, deinitializers, and more.
+Once you’ve watched each video and completed any optional extra reading you wanted, there are short tests to help make sure you’ve understood what was taught.

 Hit Send below to start a virtual conversation with me.